Kortatu

-Kortatu was a Basque ska punk band from the Basque Autonomous Community formed in Irun in the summer of 1984.
+Kortatu was a Basque ska punk band from the Basque Country formed in Irun in the summer of 1984.

 Kortatu was born in the context of the first democracy years in Spain in 1984.
-They had a big significance for left-wing basque nationalism (which rejected the new constitutional project) as precursors of a new wave of music: Basque Radical Rock (Rock Radikal Vasco or RRV in Spanish).
+They had a big significance for left-wing basque nationalism (which rejected the new constitutional project) as precursors of a new wave of music: Basque Radical Rock.
 They reached a huge degree of influence in Basque and Spanish punk, as other bands like La Polla Records, Cicatriz and Eskorbuto became famous in the 80s underground scene.
-It was a very popular band in Basque Country, and also in the rest of Spain.
+It was a very popular band in Basque Country, and in Spain.

 Music style

 Although labeled from the beginning as a radical Basque rock, Kortatu tried to fight against any classification, even if political links with Herri Batasuna were evident.
 They also faced some censorship problems, especially when they tried to add a picture of Spanish monarch Juan Carlos I depicted as a robot.
 In the five year life span of the band they moved from ska to punk and even hip hop, eventually disbanding the formation after seeing Public Enemy in Paris and creating a bigger project, Negu Gorriak.
 Although their lyrics also evolved from "party-ska" to "combat-rock" (in their last record all the songs were sung in Basque), their style along the lines of social and political protest stayed intact.